 Justin P. Murphy is a counsel at Crowell & Moring's Washington, D.C. office, where he practices in the White Collar & Regulatory Enforcement Group and E-Discovery and Information Management Group.
-Justin's practice focuses on SEC enforcement, white collar criminal matters and related government investigations, SEC enforcement matters, criminal antitrust matters, e-discovery, privacy and cyber-security matters, Foreign Corrupt Practices Act, False Claims Act, and related civil litigation.
-He has represented and counseled corporate and individual clients in all phases of securities, white collar criminal and civil investigations and proceedings involving the SEC, FINRA, Department of Justice, Immigration and Customs Enforcement, CFTC and other agencies.
+Justin's practice focuses on white collar criminal matters and related government investigations, SEC enforcement matters, criminal antitrust matters, e-discovery, privacy and cyber-security matters, Foreign Corrupt Practices Act, False Claims Act, and complex civil litigation.
+He has represented and counseled corporate and individual clients in all phases of securities, white collar criminal matters and investigations, and civil investigations and proceedings involving the SEC, FINRA, Department of Justice, Department of the Navy, Immigration and Customs Enforcement, CFTC and other agencies.

-Justin has substantial experience in E-Discovery in government investigations and criminal matters.
-He regularly advises clients on E-Discovery issues on this topic, including substantive legal issues, negotiating with government investigators concerning the preservation, processing and production of electronically stored information (ESI), records and information management, technology issues, constitutional issues, cost considerations, related ethical issues, and the use of computer forensics as an investigative tool.
-He has written extensively and has also lectured and taught regularly on this rapidly developing and important aspect of investigations and criminal matters.
-Justin is also a regular contributor to the Crowell & Moring E-Discovery Law Insights blog.
+Justin has substantial experience in E-Discovery and privacy related issues in government investigations and criminal matters.
+He regularly advises clients on E-Discovery and privacy related issues, including substantive legal issues, negotiating with opposing counsel and government investigators concerning the preservation, processing and production of electronically stored information (ESI), records and information management, technology issues, constitutional issues, cost considerations, related ethical issues, and the use of advanced technologies and computer forensics as investigative tools.
+He has written extensively and has also lectured and taught regularly on these important aspects of investigations and criminal matters.
+Justin is also a regular contributor to the Crowell & Moring Data Law Insights

 Justin's recent experience includes:

 - Representation of CFO of public corporation in SEC accounting and disclosure investigation and subsequent SEC litigation.
 Obtained ground-breaking decision denying the SEC's ability to obtain an injunction or an officer and director bar on a motion for summary judgment.
 SEC v.
 Brown, 878 F. Supp.
 2d 109 (D.D.C.
 2012).

-- Representation of international corporation in False Claims Act investigation.
+- Representation of corporation in False Claims Act investigation.